 The Code Snippets plugin lets you add and organize PHP code to be run on the site, and be a convenient way to do so without needing to modify theme files or use a child theme.

 A Quick Warning

-First, a word of caution.
+A word of caution.
 PHP code added to Divi effectively runs as part of WordPress itself (which is also written in PHP).
 This means that errors in the PHP code or how it is added can break your site and prevent it from loading.
 Be sure to take a backup of any files you intend to modify, so that you can restore the old copy if anything goes wrong.
-Also make sure you have a way of restoring the files which doesn’t rely on the WordPress dashboard and editor which may not be accessible if something goes wrong (use FTP, SFTP or your web host control panel instead).
+Also make sure you have a way of restoring the files which doesn't rely on the WordPress dashboard and editor which may not be accessible if something goes wrong (use FTP, SFTP or your web host control panel instead).

 Understanding PHP Tags

 While you don't need to know PHP code to copy in code from the tips I post, you do need to understand PHP tags to make sure you are placing the code in the right place.
 Placing the code incorrectly could cause errors (see the warning above) or simply cause the code not to work.

 A PHP file has two modes: PHP mode and HTML mode.
 By default anything placed in a PHP file will be processed in HTML mode meaning, more or less, that it will be output straight to the browser without being executed.
 However, many files (such as functions.php) need to actually have code executed to do something useful.
 To achieve this, they switch into PHP mode by including an opening PHP tag (often at the very start of the file).